AnonSubmitter135/FedEOV/README.md

-# Anonymous Submission - Federated Ensemble with OSR
+# Anonymous Submission - Federated Ensemble with Enhanced OSR

 This repository contains the codebase for our NeurIPS 2025 anonymous submission on federated learning with ensemble-based open-set recognition.
 It implements a variety of federated learning algorithms and provides a unified training and evaluation workflow.